gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - Placing non-full blocks (e.g. Enchanting Tables, Slabs, Trapdoors) in snow-covered flowers, the flowers will won't break.
 This allows for flower-logged blocks.
 - End Portals do not trigger Block updates.
 So by flower-logging the end portal frames and activating them below gravity blocks and then breaking the grass block underneath the end portals, the end portal frames will break leaving floating gravity blocks.
 - When animals and villagers are bred, they use the current speed rather than the base speed.
 So by splashing two animals/villagers with splash potion of speed or slowness and then breeding them, the offspring will be faster/slower than their parents.
 This process can be repeated endlessly
+- Breeding two foxes with netherite armor will cause their offspring to inherit the knockback resistance from their parents.

 **Beta 1.16.230.54 - Beta 1.16.230.50 (Experimental) (UBC)**
 - Double Waxed Oxidised Cut Copper Slabs, Lit Deepslate Redstone Ore, Double Cobbled Deepslate Slabs, Double Deepslate Brick Slabs, Double Polished Deepslate Slabs, Double Deepslate Tile Slabs can be obtained by downgrading them from 1.16.230.54 as a block to 1.16.220.51.
 THey will turn into unknown blocks, mining them (make sure they do not stack), and then updating them 1.21.30 will give you Double Waxed Oxidised Cut Copper Slabs, Lit Deepslate Redstone Ore, Double Cobbled Deepslate Slabs, Double Deepslate Brick Slabs, Double Polished Deepslate Slabs, Double Deepslate Tile Slabs as a item.